China's Xi expands powers, promotes allies

 The lineup appeared to reflect what some commentators called "Maximum Xi," valuing loyalty over ability.
 Some new leaders lack national-level experience as vice premier or Cabinet minister that typically is seen as a requirement for the post.

-Li Qiang's promotion appeared to confirm that because it puts him in line to be premier with no background in national government.
+Li Qiang's promotion served as apparent confirmation, as it puts him in line to be premier with no background in national government.
 Li Qiang is seen as close to Xi after they worked together in Zhejiang province in the southeast in the early 2000s.

 Li Keqiang was sidelined over the past decade by Xi, who put himself in charge of policymaking bodies.
 Li Keqiang was excluded Saturday from the list of the party's new 205-member Central Committee, from which the Standing Committee is picked.